Lavaca School District

 Lavaca School District (or Lavaca Public Schools) is a public school district based in Lavaca, Arkansas, United States.
 The school district encompasses 58.77 mi2 of land in Sebastian County, Arkansas.
 The district includes Lavaca, Central City, and a section of Barling.

-Established in 1915, the district proves comprehensive education for pre-kindergarten through grade 12 is accredited by the Arkansas Department of Education (ADE).
+Established in 1915, the district provides comprehensive education for pre-kindergarten through grade 12 is accredited by the Arkansas Department of Education (ADE).